F5Networks/f5-declarative-onboarding/docs/bigip-examples.rst

 This example shows how to create a route in a special LOCAL_ONLY partition/tenant using the new **localOnly** property in the Route class.
 When using this feature, if this partition doesn't exist, Delclarative Onboarding creates it.

-This is useful in environments such as Amazon Web Services (AWS) when configuring an *Across Network* cluster of devices, which require this partition.
+This partition is required to configure an Amazon Web Services (AWS) *Across Network* cluster.

 See |route| in the Schema Reference for DO usage and options.